spacetelescope/poppy/docs/index.rst

 * Provides an extensible framework for defining models of astronomical instruments, including selection of broad- and narrow-band filters, selectable optical components such as pupil stops, etc.

+**What this software does not do:**

+* Fresnel, Talbot, or Huygens propagation.
+* Any kind of detector noise or imperfections modeling.

 Requirements